The Last Generation to Learn a Trade

 The children born between 2025 and 2039 will not experience this transition as disruption, because for them it will simply be the baseline condition of the world they inherit.
 They will learn to collaborate with AI systems the way previous generations learned to collaborate with colleagues.
 They will navigate career paths that do not follow a linear trajectory from education to employment to retirement, because that trajectory will not exist for them in any recognizable form.
 The skills that will define their economic survival, critical thinking precise enough to interrogate AI outputs rather than simply accept them, emotional intelligence robust enough to serve needs that machines genuinely cannot serve, adaptability sustained enough to change fields every few years without losing coherence, are not the skills that most educational systems currently prioritize.

 The challenge is not for Generation Beta.
 They will adapt, because they will have no memory of anything different, and adaptation is easier when there is nothing to unlearn.
-The challenge is for the generation alive right now, for the paralegal who has invested four years training for a role that is contracting, for the photographer who has spent ten years building a portfolio in a market where 68 percent of commercial image demand is now met by systems that work without a camera or a light stand, for the translator who is watching the software do in seconds what took them an hour, and who has children at home and rent to pay and no obvious path to whatever comes next.
+The challenge is for the generation alive right now, for the paralegal who has invested 4 years training for a role that is contracting, for the photographer who has spent 10 years building a portfolio in a market where 68 percent of commercial image demand is now met by systems that work without a camera or a light stand, for the translator who is watching the software do in seconds what took them an hour, and who has children at home and rent to pay and no obvious path to whatever comes next.

 This article is intended for general informational purposes and represents the author's analysis of publicly available research.
 All projections cited are drawn from peer-reviewed studies and reports by established research institutions.